keiya01/react-performance-testing/README.md

 React.memo(MemoComponent);
 ```

-Setting a display name will get benefits not only this lib, but also when [you debug in React](https://reactjs.org/docs/react-component.html#displayname).
+Setting a display name will get benefits not only this lib but also when [you debug in React](https://reactjs.org/docs/react-component.html#displayname).

 ### Hooks

-If you are using `@testing-library/react-hooks`, you can check the number of renders with `perf` method as bellows.
+If you are using `@testing-library/react-hooks`, you can check the number of renders with the `perf` method as bellows.

 ```js
 const { renderCount } = perf(React);